backbonecabal/ycabal-docs/docs.any.sender/coreClient/README.md

 #### 5. Form the direct transaction

-The direct tx defines all the properties of what any.sender must do.
+The direct tx defines all the properties of what Backbone Cabal must do.
 A relay tx is very similar to a normal transaction except for a few fields.
 You can read more about the individual fields [here](../relayTransaction.md).

 ```js
 const relayTx = {